Class is Closed

 About the Instructor

 Tyson Waldo is a GIS Instructor at Huxley College of the Environment, Western Washington University.
 In addition to teaching GIS he works as a fish habitat biologist for the Northwest Indian Fisheries Commission.
 He has a MS in Geography and a BA in Political Science.
-Prior to working for WWU and NWIFC, he worked as an inventory forester for private consulting firms out central Oregon.
+Prior to working for WWU and NWIFC, he worked as an inventory forester for private consulting firms in central Oregon.

 What to Bring